isnastish/workerpool/README.md

 ## Inspirations
 The idea behind this project was to get accustomed to `Go` programming language and its concurrency model by implementing a thread pool.
+Worth noting that there are multiple ways you can write a thread pool, and they way I did it probably not how an experienced Golang programmer would do.

-> **NOTE** This project was written exclusively for learning purposes and should never be used in real production.
+> **NOTE** This project was written exclusively for learning purposes and should never be used in production.

 ## Overall desciption